Musa (genus): Distribution and habitat

+Ecology

+Musa species are used as food plants by the larvae of some Lepidoptera species, including the giant leopard moth and other Hypercompe species, including H. albescens (only recorded on Musa), H. eridanus, and H. icasia.

 Cultivated bananas

 A number of distinct groups of plants bearing edible fruit have been developed from species of Musa.
 In English, fruits which are sweet and used for dessert are usually called "bananas", whereas starchier varieties used for cooking are called "plantains", but these terms do not have any botanical significance.
 By far the largest and now the most widely distributed group of cultivated bananas is derived from section Musa, particularly M. acuminata and M. balbisiana, either alone or in various hybrid combinations.
 The next but much smaller group is derived from members of section Callimusa (previously classified as Australimusa) and is restricted in importance to Polynesia.
-Of even more restricted importance are small groups of hybrids from Papua New Guinea; a group from section Musa to which Musa schizocarpa has also contributed, and a group of hybrids between section Musa and section Callimusa.
+Of even more restricted importance are small groups of hybrids from Papua New Guinea; a group from section Musa to which M. schizocarpa has also contributed, and a group of hybrids between section Musa and section Callimusa.

 Banana and plantains are the fourth most produced food globally surpassed only by the staple crops of rice, wheat and maize.